dsapandora/ubuntu/README.md

     BOXES=ubuntu1604 cm=puppet make clean build-vagrant

 The `CHANGELOG.md` is used for describing a version of a box.
+So keep this up to date with the main features/improvements/bugfixes for the current release.

 ### Release Management